s33Y377/interview-question-exercise/python1.md

    print(c.area)    # 78.53975
 ```

-###How can you improve the performance of Python code involving large datasets?s?**
+###How can you improve the performance of Python code involving large datasets?
- Answerer**: Some strategies to optimize performance include:
+**Answerer**: Some strategies to optimize performance include:
-     - NumPyPy**Pandasas** for large numerical and data-processing tasks.
+     - NumPy **Pandas** for large numerical and data-processing tasks.
-     - built-in functionsns** and avoid unnecessary loops.
+     - built-in functions** and avoid unnecessary loops.
-     - multiprocessingng**concurrent.futureses** for CPU-bound tasks to take advantage of multiple processors.
+     - multiprocessingng **concurrent.futureses** for CPU-bound tasks to take advantage of multiple processors.
-     - generator expressionsns** instead of list comprehensions for memory efficiency.
+     - generator expressions** instead of list comprehensions for memory efficiency.
-     - memoizationon**cachingng** (via functools.lru_cache or custom caching) to avoid redundant computations.
+     - memoizationon **caching** (via functools.lru_cache or custom caching) to avoid redundant computations.
      - Profile code using the cProfile module to identify and optimize bottlenecks.

-###What are some ways to handle exceptions in Python?n?**
+###What are some ways to handle exceptions in Python?
- Answerer**: In Python, exceptions are handled using try, except, else, and finally blocks.
+**Answerer**: In Python, exceptions are handled using try, except, else, and finally blocks.
      - try: Contains code that may raise an exception.
      - except: Catches and handles the exception.
      - else: Runs if no exception was raised in the try block.